Mukul Roy: Bharatiya Janata Party

 Roy formally joined the Bharatiya Janata Party on 3 November 2017.
 Upon joining the party, he said that he felt proud of working under Prime Minister Narendra Modi.

-He successfully contested the 2021 West Bengal Legislative Assembly election and won.
+He contested the 2021 West Bengal Legislative Assembly election and won.

 "Rejoining" Trinamool Congress

 On 11 June 2021, Roy rejoined the All India Trinamool Congress along with his son Subhranshu Roy in the presence of Mamata Banerjee and others.

 On 25 June 2021, he was elected as a member of PAC by the speaker of West Bengal Legislative Assembly and later became the chairman of the PAC on 14 July 2021.

 Roy set foot in Krishnanagar, his constituency.
 He first came to Krishnanagar Bhatjangla on 27 June 2021.
 He was then greeted by All India Trinamool Congress activists wearing a wreath.
 Soon after, a quarrel broke out between All India Trinamool Congress activists over the reception of Mukul Roy.

-On 19 January 2022, his lawyer told the Speaker that he is still in the BJP and he never rejoined the ruling Trinamool Congress party.
+On 19 January 2022, his lawyer told the Speaker that he was still in the BJP and he never rejoined the ruling Trinamool Congress party.
 Accordingly, the Speaker dismissed Roy's disqualification as legislator under anti-defection law.

+Death

+Mukul Roy had been suffering from Parkinson's disease and Dementia disease for few years.
+Brain surgery was also performed due to the problem of Hydrocephalus in the brain.
+He was hospitalized multiple times in 2024.
+Roy died on 23 February 2026, at the age of 71.